bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 But I also think protocol is not done yet in the sense that it's not going to be able to handle.
 I think James talked about that on the Marty Benta podcast, which was a nice little therapy session, kind of.
 It was very good.
-In the second half, some people didn't like the OPVAULT stuff because it was too technical, but just stuck through that.
+In the second half, some people didn't like the `OP_VAULT` stuff because it was too technical, but just stuck through that.
 I mean, that's not interesting, but if you stick through it, it gets really existential.
 And one of the things is, yeah, we need, if we want Bitcoin to work for the world population, and let's assume that it doesn't actually grow too much.
 It sticks to the order of 10 billion.